sjwines/hourofai/forest/forest1.md

 // The @showdialog tag makes it pop out
 // **************************************************** -->

-## 1. Welcome @showdialog
+## Drone Command - Operation Uplink @showdialog
+A **critical intel package** has slipped into enemy hands, but before delivery, the aerial drone carrying it was taken down, and the data was scattered across the ocean floor.
+Before the data gets back into the enemy’s hands, your mission is to **pilot** a recon drone across hostile waters, **recover** the scattered data shards, and **upload** them back to the ship.

+Once all **15 data shards are collected**, the game is over, and you can leave the enemy waters.

 **The Manta Ray**
 <!-- This is how you add an image in markdown -->
 <!-- The first part is for the screen reader.
 The second is the URL of the image.
 The last is the mouse rollover text. -->
 ![The Manta Ray](https://raw.githubusercontent.com/sjwines/hourofai/master/assets/UUVMantaRay.png "The Manta Ray")

-A critical intel package has slipped into enemy hands, but upon delivery, it was scattered across the ocean floor.
-Before the data gets back into the enemy’s hands, your mission is to pilot a recon drone across hostile waters, recover the scattered data shards, and upload them back to the ship.
-Once all 15 data shards are collected, the game is over and you can leave enemy waters.

 You’ll build a **UUV (Unmanned Underwater Vehicle/Drone)** like the one above in this mission and:
 - **Collect data** pods underwater
 - **Surface** at the ship to **upload** and increase your score
-- Avoid the **sonar the buoy** that can steal the data
+- Avoid the **sonar buoy** that can steal the data
-- Use a **coded AI advisor** that will suggest a "Collect / Upload / Avoid" using simple rules (heuristic) you can **tune**
+- Use a **coded AI advisor** that will suggest a **"Collect / Upload / Avoid"** using simple rules (heuristic) you can **tune**

 Ready to launch?